 Our reach is deep and broad.
 We have approximately 15,000 members who are exposed to our books through our website, newsletters, listservs, our monthly magazine, BAMS, and our online bookstore.
 Our books receive attention at scientific meetings, are reviewed in significant international publications, and win awards from both the world of science and the publishing industry.

-The University of Chicago Press markets and distributes our books to institutions and bookstores across the country, as well as to online retailers such as Amazon.com.
+The University of Chicago Press markets and distributes our books in print and electronic formats to institutions and bookstores across the country, as well as to online retailers such as Amazon.com.

 Proposals must include the following:

 Please send your book proposal or direct any questions to:

 Your proposal will be evaluated by AMS Books staff, some of whom are not specialists in your area of expertise.
 We will evaluate the project’s feasibility by considering the significance of the content, our ability to market to the intended audience, the costs of producing the book in the appropriate format, and more.
 We will analyze existing similar titles and consult with experts in the subject area within our staff and leadership as needed before deciding whether to acquire a new title.
 We will contact you 2–4 weeks after receiving your proposal.

 Please contact us about your book or book idea today.